poult-lab/daily-word/english_words_ learning.md

 60.act  [ækt]

-[noun] an act of kindness.

-"a particular thing that sb does"
+[noun] an act of kindness. "a particular thing that sb does"

-[noun] the Higher Education Act 2002.

-"a law that has been passed by a parliament"

 [verb] It is **vital** that we act to stop the destruction of the rainforests.